inthecyber-group/Malleable-Redirector/README.md

 - **Multi-URI support.** `set uri "/path1 /path2";` is correctly split into separate routes.

 - **Staging awareness.** If your profile doesn't set `host_stage "false"`, the tool warns loudly before generation.
-Staging rules are not generated — by design.
+Staging rules are not generated, by design.